Amantini1997/FromUbuntu/AIP/Lecture1.md

 3. keep doing it until no acceptable state can be found (this situation is called **tableau**);
 4. use **Breadth First Search** on all the child states (even the ones with the worst heuristic) until a state that meets the criteria from rule **2** is found;

-If HEC reaches a dead end, FF resorts and uses Best First Search to look for a plan.
+If EHC reaches a dead end, FF resorts and uses Best First Search to look for a plan.

 **EHC** can find solutions pretty fast, but it is **incomplete**, that is, it is not guaranteed to find a solution.